bertreb/pimatic-broadlink/README.md

 The commandfile is automatically created when adding a new button and the file does not exsist.
 After adding a new button and saving the device config, the learning mode is started and you need to push button on your remote to learn the command.

 The commandfiles are saved in the directory \<pimatic home directory\>/learned-codes.
 Commandfiles can be added manually.
 They need to contain the commandString (used by the python-broadlink lib).
 There is 1 commandFile per command.
-The filename is mostly something like 'TV.onoff'.
+For the filename you can use something like 'TV.onoff'.
 The directory is automatically created (if not exsist) and on upgrading or reinstalling of the plugin, the directory will be kept.

-You can add 1 new button to be learned, at a time.
+You can add 1 new -to be learned- button at a time.

 ---
 The minimum requirement for node is 10.